Inventory is a collection of goods that a business has for sale and/or the materials used to produce goods intended for sale.

 Inventory shortages can affect orders.

-Your customers have a wider range of products to choose.
+Your customers have a wider range of products to choose from.

 Complicated shipping costs with different suppliers.